displaydata/view-dc-events/README.md

 <!-- TODO: complete the changelog
 -->

-**WARNING**: This Elasticsearch setup does not guard against data loss and is only configured for a single node so it is **not** suitable for production environments.
+**WARNING**: This Elasticsearch setup does not guard against data loss and is only configured for a single node so it is **NOT** suitable for production environments.

 ## Pre-requisites